Maud Mulder

 Maud Mulder (born 17 November 1981 in Nijmegen, Netherlands) is a Dutch singer who rose to popularity after placing second in Idols Netherlands 2, the Dutch version of Pop Idol, shown by RTL 4.
-She is also a professional field hockey player with hoofdklasse side NMHC Nijmegen.
+She also played professional field hockey with hoofdklasse side NMHC Nijmegen until 2010.

 On 12 March 2006, Mulder participated in the national Dutch Song Contest finals.
 However, the jury considered the three songs she performed to be without any potential for the Eurovision, since they were like many of The Netherlands' previous (unsuccessful) entries.
 Apart from that, her vocal performances were weak due to an inflammation of the throat.
 Maud became third out of three, only just beat by rock band Behave.